Ukrainian resistance in Russian-occupied Ukraine: March

-On 20 March, two unknown assailants shot and killed the assistant to Volodymyr Saldo, Vladimir Slobodchikov, in his car outside Saldo’s house in Kherson.
+On 20 March, two unknown assailants shot and killed the assistant to Vladimir Saldo, Pavel Slobodchikov, in his car outside Saldo's house in Kherson.

 April

+On 3 April, the Ukrainian government stated that two Russian soldiers were killed and 28 others hospitalized after Ukrainian civilians handed out poisoned cakes to Russian soldiers of the Russian 3rd Motor Rifle Division in Izium, Kharkiv Oblast.

 On 20 April, pro-Russian blogger Valery Kuleshov was shot and killed while in his car in Kherson.

-On 21 April, on a television interview, the mayor of Russian-occupied Melitopol, Ivan Fedorov, said that, according to Ukrainian intelligence, Ukrainian partisans had killed 100 Russian soldiers in the city, primarily Russian police patrols and mostly through ambushes at night.
+On 21 April, on a television interview, the elected mayor of Russian-occupied Melitopol, Ivan Fedorov, said that, according to Ukrainian intelligence, Ukrainian partisans had killed 100 Russian soldiers in the city, primarily Russian police patrols and mostly through ambushes at night.
 Fedorov also claimed that the Russian army was struggling to deal with these partisans, as the majority of the population of Melitopol was against the Russian presence.

 On 21 April, Ukrayinski Novini reported that partisans in occupied Kherson had left a banner with a message on a pole in the city, which said: "Russian occupier and everyone who supports their regime.
-We are close - we are already working in Kherson.
+We are close—we are already working in Kherson.
 Death awaits you all!
 Kherson is Ukraine!".

+On 25 April, Pavel Sharogradsky, a pro-Russian resident of Novoaidar in the Luhansk Oblast was kidnapped by unknown suspects, after becoming a high-profile collaborator in the town.
+Sharogradsky met with representatives of the Russian Armed Forces and reportedly gave away names and addresses of local political activists, veterans of the Ukrainian army, suspected partisans and their families.
+A couple of days later, his dead body was found with severe injuries and a gunshot wound to his head.

-On 26 April, the Governor of Mykolaiv Oblast, Vitaliy Kim, said that there had been resistance against the Russian army in the Kherson Oblast for two months and that Ukrainian partisans had killed 80 Russian troops in the region.
+On 26 April, the Governor of Mykolaiv Oblast, Vitalii Kim, said that there had been resistance against the Russian army in the Kherson Oblast for two months and that Ukrainian partisans had killed 80 Russian troops in the region.

 On 28 April, 24 Kanal reported that partisans in occupied Nova Kakhovka had left a banner with a message on a pole in the city.
 It said as follows: "Russian occupier!
 Know!
 Kakhovka is Ukraine!
 We are close!
 Our people are already working here!
 Death awaits you!
 Kakhovka is Ukraine!".

-On 28 April, Apostrophe reported that guerillas blew up the railway bridge in Akimovka.
+On 28 April, Apostrophe reported that guerrillas blew up the railway bridge in Yakymivka, Zaporizhzhia Oblast.

-On 30 April, members of the so-called Berdiansk Partisan Army (BPA) posted a video on Telegram calling for Russian troops to leave Berdiansk.
+On 30 April, members of the Berdiansk Partisan Army (BPA) posted a video on Telegram calling for Russian troops to leave Berdiansk.
 They announced that they were organizing their forces and that they were "ready to come out of the shadows".
 The account of this organization was used during the invasion for gathering and showing evidence of Russian crimes in the city and information about collaborators with the Russian army in Berdiansk.